Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) by mutual agreement between the candidate nominees

-   2. by a ballot held by all members of the Association entitled to vote in accordance with sub-rule (2).
+   b) by a ballot held by all members of the Association entitled to vote in accordance with sub-rule (2).

 3. in the case of single member seats